Thermodynamics of autonomous optical Bloch equations: Conclusions and outlooks

+The difference between the standard (open) approach and our autonomous approach is the self-drive and its energetic counterpart, the self-work.
+We show that the self-work corresponds to some potentially reusable energy emitted in the bath, which is treated as heat in the open approach.
+Hence, the autonomous model carries the seeds for better energy management at quantum scales - which translates into a tighter expression of the second law of thermodynamics.

-The self-work emerging from the bipartite descriptions is a new resource which we expect to impact the optimization of quantum heat engines and the work cost of control operations at the fundamental level.
+More specifically, we expect the self-work to impact the optimization of quantum heat engines and the work cost of control operations at the fundamental level.
 In the first case, exploiting field displacements induced in the bath, that is re-using the self-work, can in principle lead to better performances (see e.g. \cite{Boettcher24} for a recent illustration in the case of an Otto engine at strong system-bath coupling).
-In the second, a negative self-work corresponds to unnecessary work expenditure beyond the minimum needed for a given control task, and should therefore be minimized to reach energy-efficient quantum control.
-An alternative use case is to recycle the driving pulses after their interaction with the atom.
-In this context, the degradation of the pulses is related to the entropy production $\Sigma^{'}$.
-Exploring the connection between energetic bounds established at the fundamental level and energy consumption at the macroscopic one is one of the objectives of a new cross-disciplinary research line aiming to optimize the energy efficiency of quantum technologies \cite{auffeves}. \\
+In the second, the negative self-work captures the unnecessary work expenditure beyond the minimum needed for a given control task, allowing to minimize it in view of reaching more energy-efficient control at quantum scales.
+An alternative strategy is the recycling of the driving pulses after their interaction with the atom.
+In this context, the degradation of the pulses is related to the entropy production $b\Sigma$.
+Exploring the connection between energetic bounds established at the fundamental level and energy consumption at the macroscopic one is one of the objectives of a new cross-disciplinary research line aiming to optimize the energy efficiency of quantum technologies \cite{auffeves,Roadmap25}.

+Interestingly, the constant sign of the self-work in our problem can be related to the sign of the self-reaction defined and analyzed in \cite{Dalibard82} from linear-response arguments.
+It reflects the impossibility for the thermal component of the input field to increase the coherence of the atomic dipole.
+This results is intimately related to the notion of passivity of the thermal state \cite{Pusz78,Allahverdyan04}.
+It would be instructive to analyze the radiation emitted by the atom in presence of incoherent initial field states which are non-passive i.e., in which the energy level occupancy would not be monotonously decreasing with the energy, to look for occurrences of positive self-work.

+Finally, we stress that our findings are very general.
+On the dynamical side, the correlation tracking we have set up can be activated on all physical situations captured by an autonomous collision model.
+On the thermodynamic side, our definitions of work and heat flows can be used on all autonomous bipartite systems.
+Our framework provides a powerful new approach to analyze the thermodynamics of open systems, designed to take advantage of the tremendous technological progresses in the control and the engineering of environments.\\